NYPL/metadata-documentation/metadata/inclusive-reparative.md

 1. Your submission will be reviewed by the [MSU liaison](/metadata-documentation/contact/#our-team) for the Library division or collection that holds the resource
    1. The liaison will review your submission to evaluate:
       - Whether your submission relates to description or content
-      - If it is related to description, whether the description was created by Library staff or was transcribed directly (e.g. a title or caption written by the resource’s creator that is visible in the digitized content)
+      - If it is related to description, whether the description was created by Library staff or was transcribed directly (e.g. a title or caption written by the resource's creator that is visible in the digitized content)
       - If the description was created by Library staff, whether that description exists exclusively in DC/MMS or was imported from another source such as a MARC record or finding aid
    1. The liaison will implement the appropriate [workflows](#workflows)
    1. The liaison may also reach out to division staff to discuss any additional actions that may needed to address the reported issue such as: